bernatferragut/CCT/Introductions/Scratch.md

     * Explain When key is pressed block show all the possibilities
     * Explain why the code is only added to the sprite when it is selected

-## Centric moving
+## Centric movement
-> Using the move, turn and repeat to reach your goal.
+> Using the move, turn and repeat blocks to reach your goal.

 ##### We will use the event number 1 to activate the centric movement
 <img src="./assets/images/am-scratch/sc-3.png" width="100%">